 The Scientific Advisory Board of IFER reviews the proposals for the selection and funding of the Graduate Student Fellowship Program.
 They also agree to mentor select graduate students to ensure that the funding IFER allocates to these projects is properly used.
 Members of the SAB have also represented IFER at science conferences, authored articles, and promoted the mission of IFER among their colleagues in science.

 Nancy Douglas, Ph.D. earned her B.S. in Molecular, Cellular and Developmental Biology from the University of Colorado and then participated in studies of photoreceptor proteins in plants at the Plant Gene Expression Center of the University of California, Berkeley and of HIV and SIV protein structure/function in the Department of Pharmaceutical Chemistry of the University of California, San Francisco.
 She went on to receive her Ph.D. in Biochemistry, Molecular and Cell Biology from Cornell University examining DNA replication in budding yeast.
 She then worked for 10 years in the department of Ecology and Evolutionary Biology at Cornell exploring how temperature and pH changes influence disease and microbial community dynamics in Caribbean corals.
 During that time, Dr. Douglas also acted as a scientific consultant to the Regulatory Testing Division of People for the Ethical Treatment of Animals reviewing and commenting on proposed US and European chemical testing protocols/plans involving animals.
-She currently works in the Joint Institute for Laboratory Astrophysics at the University of Colorado, Boulder developing optimized fluorescent proteins for biological imaging and detection as well as being an independent contract bioscience editor.
+She currently works in the Joint Institute for Laboratory Astrophysics at the University of Colorado, Boulder developing optimized fluorescent proteins for biological imaging and detection.